Brian Kelly's salary ignites criticism from La. public service commissioner

 Head coach Brian Kelly signed a 10-year contract and will make $9 million in his first year; $9.2 million in the following two years and the yearly salary grows every couple of years until he's making $10 million for his final year.

-Long-time tiger fan Jerred Bellina of Prairieville says it takes the top dollar to compete in a conference like the SEC.
+Long-time Tiger fan Jerred Bellina of Prairieville says it takes the top dollar to compete in a conference like the SEC.

 "To bring the talent, to get the coaching in, to get the kids to LSU.
 We pay for that talent," Bellina said.